bcgov/sbc-auth/README.md

 [auth-api\Readme](auth-api/README.md)

-For more information on the web component refer to:s
+For more information on the web component refer to:

 [auth-web\Readme](auth-web/README.md)